Thelma Van Rensburg: Exhibitions

 Since 2008, van Rensburg has participated in several group exhibitions, including at the Fried Contemporary Gallery in Pretoria; Maggie gallery in Centurion; the Gallery at Duncan Yard Pretoria; and the MAP Gallery in Graskop.
-In 2009, she took part in a group exhibition at Deluxeville Gallery in Woodstock; the Rusten-Vrede Gallery Durbanville in Cape Town; in the Affordable Art Fair at Fried Contemporary Gallery in Pretoria; St Lorient Fashion and Art Gallery in Pretoria; Aardklop Arts Festival in Potchefstroom.
+In 2009, she took part in a group exhibition at Deluxeville Gallery in Woodstock; the Rust-en-Vrede Gallery in Durbanville; in the Affordable Art Fair at Fried Contemporary Gallery in Pretoria; St Lorient Fashion and Art Gallery in Pretoria; Aardklop Arts Festival in Potchefstroom.
 She also had a solo exhibition at the Kunsthaus in Cape Town in September 2009, and she was a finalist in the Ekurhuleni Fine Arts Awards as well as in the Vuleka Sanlam competition in Cape Town the same year.

 In 2010, her work was showcased at The Gallery at Duncan Yard on many occasions; the Articles and Frames in Pretoria; at the Artcafe@thehub in Centurion; the Gallery 18th Avenue in Pretoria and at the Artspace Warehouse in Johannesburg.